enviodev/telegram-to-notiondb/README.md

 ## What it does

-1. **Scans Telegram**: Searches through all your Telegram chats for those containing a specific substring (provided as a command line argument)
+1. **Scans Telegram**: Searches through all your Telegram chats for those containing a specific substring (interactively prompted)
 2. **Compares with Notion**: Checks which of these chats already exist in your Notion database
 3. **Syncs new chats**: Automatically adds any new Telegram chats to your Notion database
+4. **Removes duplicates**: Can clean up duplicate pages in your Notion database, keeping the one with more information

 ## Setup